Anoris T i-Size

 Remember, the driver of the vehicle is responsible for ensuring all passengers are safely strapped in.
 If you're the driver, always check.

-Thankfully, it seems parents are becoming increasingly clued up on what you'll be fined for when it comes to transporting children.
-A 2021 survey* by Which? found 88% of parents know they can be fined if they don't use a car seat for their own young children, while 86% of parents are au fait with the law stating they can be fined for not using a car seat for someone else's young children.
+Thankfully, it seems parents are becoming increasingly clued up on what you'll be fined for when transporting children.
+A 2021 survey* by Which? found 88% of parents know they can be fined if they don't use a car seat for their own young children, while 86% of parents are aware of the law stating they can be fined for not using a car seat for someone else's young children.

 * Survey carried out in February 2021 of 2,021 parents with a child under the age of five.